paritytech/substrate/srml/balances/README.md

 The dispatchable function `transfer` ensures that the sender has signed the transaction.
 When using the publicly exposed functions in the implementation, you will need to do these checks in your runtime, as many functions will affect storage without ensuring, for example, that the sender is the signer.

-== Public Interface
+## Public Interface

-=== Types
+### Types

 - Balance
 - OnFreeBalanceZero
 - OnNewAccount
 - Event

-These are link:https://doc.rust-lang.org/book/ch19-03-advanced-traits.html#specifying-placeholder-types-in-trait-definitions-with-associated-types[associated types] and must be implemented in your `runtime/src/lib.rs`.
+These are [associated types](https://doc.rust-lang.org/book/ch19-03-advanced-traits.html#specifying-placeholder-types-in-trait-definitions-with-associated-types) and must be implemented in your `runtime/src/lib.rs`.
 For example:

 ```rust
 impl balances::Trait for Runtime {